stavshalom/EKS-Home-Lab/README.md

    - Download and install VirtualBox on your laptop.

 2. **Download Ubuntu Server ISO**:
-   - Use the official Ubuntu website to download the ISO for Ubuntu Server 24.04.1 LTS.
+   - Download the ISO for Ubuntu Server 24.04.1 LTS using the official Ubuntu website.

 3. **Set Up Virtual Machine**:
    - Create a virtual machine in VirtualBox and allocate appropriate resources (e.g., 2 CPUs, 4GB RAM).